bhk/rio/doc/rop.md

 the client (C) or host (H) side.

     Messages = one of:
-       Call      slot ref value...   // C: begin function call Use       slot ref            // C: begin thunk reduction Result    slot value          // H: deliver result value AckResult slot                // C: acknowledge Result
+       Start     slot ref value...   // C: call function/use thunk Result    slot cond value     // H: deliver result value AckResult slot                // C: acknowledge Result
-       Drop      slot                // C: stop observing & release value AckDrop   slot                // H: acknowledge Drop
+       End       slot                // C: stop observing & release value AckEnd    slot                // H: acknowledge End
        Error     msg                 // *: report protocol error

     Value = one of:
        Data value          // JSON value
        Fn ref              // reference to function
-      Thunk ref           // reference to reactive value Error value         // error/exception
+       Thunk ref           // reference to reactive value

+    Cond = one of:
+       Success             // ordinary result
+       Pending             // result not yet available
+       Error               // error/exception

     Slot = integer

-      Slots are identified by unique integers allocated by the client agent and identified in the initiating Call or Use message.
+       Slots are identified by unique integers allocated by the client agent and identified in the initiating Start message.

     Ref = integer

        Reference values use the sign of the integer to indicate the domain hosting the referenced value.
 A non-negative value X represents index X into the recipient's reference table.
 A negative value -Y represents index Y-1 in the sender's reference table.

 ### Observations

+Observations either call a function or use a thunk, depending on the type of the referenced object.

-An observation is initiated with `Call` or `Use` and terminated with `Drop` and the peer's `AckDrop`.
+An observation is initiated with `Start` and terminated with `End` and the peer's `AckEnd`.
 In between, one or more `Result` messages may come in response.

-    --> Call slot ref values
+    --> Start slot ref values
-          ... or ...
-        Use slot ref

     <-- Result slot value    # these may occur one
     --> AckResult slot       #   or more times

-    --> Drop slot
+    --> End slot
-    <-- AckDrop slot
+    <-- AckEnd slot

-Note that incoming `Result` messages could be received after `Drop` is sent and before `AckDrop` is received:
+Note that incoming `Result` messages could be received after `End` is sent and before `AckEnd` is received:

-    --> Drop slot
+    --> End slot
     <-- Result slot value    # possible, but harmless (ignored)
-    <-- AckDrop slot
+    <-- AckEnd slot

 ## Details